From the E. Lind collection.

 Somewhere around 1905, Franklin Hiram Walker, son of Hiram Walker, founder of Walkertown and Walker distilleries, contracted Holland and Holland to build him a double rifle for an upcoming Chamois hunt in Italy.
 The rifle pictured was the result, the story goes that Mr. Walker went to Italy shot his Chamois and put the rifle away, never to be used again.
 Apparently, 6 shots were fired.
 The rifle was bequeathed to Mr. Walker's house manager, which then passed it along to his son, from whom the rifle was purchased.
 The provenance is solid, the condition is impeccable, the rarity of caliber is undeniable 295/300 rook, the grade is of the highest quality, for the double rifle collector this is the holy grail.
-Please call for more information, if interested I will put you in touch directly with Mr. Lind to work out any details.
+If interested please contact me and I will put you directly in touch with Mr. Lind to work out payment and shipping details.

 This is the most beautiful double rifle I have ever held in my hands, just a show stopper.
 There is barely a 1/4 inch of un-engraved metal on this rifle, even the butt plate is completely engraved.
 Bores are beautiful, can't wait to shoot it.
 Flip up, Ivory bead front sight, beautiful english walnut stocks, nicely fitted pistol grip.
 I just have to clean out the old oil from the engraving and take some new pictures.
 Who says box locks cannot be best guns.